 The issue of targeting energy efficiency improvements within the power generation sector has been the subject of much dialogue between the DME and Eskom throughout the development of this Strategy.
+Since 2005 a systematic review of Eskom's energy usage has been categorised within the major operational / technical sub-sectors: power generation, transmission, distribution and administrative buildings.
 When addressing energy efficiency in fossil fuel power stations, there are two generic areas within which savings may lie:

 - Within the core business activity.
 This constitutes the central thermal plant and steam turbines in existing power stations, together with their immediate ancillary equipment.
 The efficiency of energy conversion in the core activity is largely dictated by the technology, size and age of plant, together with its prevailing loading characteristics.
 In the majority of cases these aspects are largely outside the control of the generator and efficiency improvements can usually only be expected upon major capital refurbishments.
-Notwithstanding this, Eskom is developing its own detailed strategy to address long-term Supply Side issues and to establish targets for its existing fossil fuel stations.
-Eskom's Supply Side Management strategy and associated target are expected to be released during 2005. - Within non-core ancillary equipment.
+Notwithstanding this, Eskom is developing its own detailed strategy to address long-term Supply Side issues and to establish targets for its existing fossil fuel stations. - Within non-core ancillary equipment.
 This is plant and equipment peripheral to the core business, such as minor pumps and fans, compressed air, lighting and air conditioning.
 It is reasonable to expect that energy savings opportunities for non-core users would be in-line with those expected within industry in general and, where appropriate, within the buildings sector.